Patience-Fuglo/Machine-Learning-Visualization-Project/README.md

 ## Project Structure
 The goal is to create a tool that visualizes the K-Means clustering algorithm, helping users understand its working.
 The project involves the following steps and components:

-## Steps to Build the K-Means Clustering Visualizer
 1. ### Choose a Programming Environment:
    C++: Ideal for its performance and extensive use in high-frequency trading platforms.